 The DUI laws of some states apply only to vehicles on public roadways and private roadways that are open to the public.
 However, other states have DUI laws that apply more broadly to everywhere within state borders.

 Although the details of state laws vary, underage DUI offenders can count on losing their driving privileges for a period of time.
 Depending on the state, the minimum suspension period is typically anywhere from 30 days to one year for a first offense.
+For a second offense, the suspension period will generally be longer.

-The DUI laws of every state prohibit drivers from operating a vehicle with a BAC of .08% or more (.05% or more in Utah) or while actually impaired by drugs or alcohol.
 If an underage driver has a BAC that's above the .08% limit or is impaired by drugs or alcohol as defined by state law, he or she can be charged with a standard adult DUI.
-And, the penalties for a standard DUI are typically more severe than those for an underage DUI.
+And, the penalties for a standard DUI are typically more severe than those for an underage DUI and often include the possibility of jail time (assuming the driver is at least 18 years old).

 Find the link to your state to get in-depth information surrounding underage DUI laws and penalties.

-If you or your child is arrested for a being a minor driving under the influence, you should contact a criminal defense attorney as soon as possible.
+If you or your child is arrested for driving under the influence, you should contact a criminal defense attorney as soon as possible.
 An experienced attorney will be able to tell you the laws in your state and how the case is likely to be treated in your community.
-Some consequences, such as a driver’s license suspension may be unavoidable, but a lawyer can help you navigate the criminal justice system and achieve the best outcome for you or your child.
+Some consequences, such as a driver's license suspension may be unavoidable, but a lawyer can help you navigate the criminal justice system and achieve the best outcome for you or your child.